spray/sbt-revolver/README.md

 To set fixed start arguments (than you can still append to with the `re-start` task):

     Revolver.reStartArgs := Seq("-x")

+To enable debugging with the specified options:

+    Revolver.enableDebugging(port = 5050, suspend = true)

 ## License